chrisnunes57/nyt-mini-crosswords/README.md

   - | SHY     | 7            | 2.4929s              |
   - | ACHOO   | 7            | 2.6192s              |

 Finally, the `data.json` file contains the actual data output from running `scraper.py`.
 The data is formatted as a list of objects, where each object is an individual mini crossword.
+The format of each crossword puzzle object is as follows:

 # Usage